History of programming languages: First programming languages

-Algol 68's many little-used language features (for example, concurrent and parallel blocks) and its complex system of syntactic shortcuts and automatic type coercions made it unpopular with implementers and gained it a reputation of being difficult.
+ALGOL 68's many little-used language features (for example, concurrent and parallel blocks) and its complex system of syntactic shortcuts and automatic type coercions made it unpopular with implementers and gained it a reputation for being difficult.
 Niklaus Wirth actually walked out of the design committee to create the simpler Pascal language.

 Some notable languages that were developed in this period include: